osivasan/sta141b-assignment-1/README.md

 Instructions

 1. make sure your have submitted your GitHub username to the google form: https://forms.gle/E8AiF7i1xTVEFshM7 This will allow us to fetch your assignments later.
-Fail to do so will result in a zero grade of the assignments.
+Failing to do so will result in a zero grade of the assignments.
 DO NOT enter more than once.

 1. accept the assignment via the link: https://classroom.github.com/a/0l-RwIkO Your repository url should be `https://github.com/UCDavis-STA-141B-Winter-2020/sta141b-assignment-1-USERNAME`